SALT-Lab-Human-AI/project-check-point-1-nesj/Readme.md

 ## 🌟 Project Overview

-It integrates an **AI companion** that interacts naturally with older adults while offering a **portal system** to monitor health trends and receive alerts.
+It integrates an **AI companion** that interacts naturally with older adults while offering a **portal system** to monitor health trends and notify caregivers via alerts in case of emergency detection.

 ### **Core Objectives**
 - Deliver **empathetic and safe** conversational support for seniors